Foundations of Descriptive and Inferential Statistics: List of online survey tools

 \chapter{List of online survey tools}

-\lb{app3} The following list of online survey tools for the Social Sciences was compiled and released courtesy of an investigation by Michael R\"{u}ger (IMC, year of entry 2010): \begin{itemize}
+\lb{app3} A first version of the following list of online survey tools for the Social Sciences, the use of some of which is free of charge, was compiled and released courtesy of an investigation by Michael R\"{u}ger (IMC, year of entry 2010): \begin{itemize}